 The area surrounding Jackson Square contains a mix of commercial and residential property.
-The Cabildo, the Presbytere (on the opposite side of the Cathedral), and one of the apartment townhouses of the Lower Pontalba Apartments are now state museums.
-The lower floors of the apartment buildings are shops and restaurants, while the second and third floors are residential apartments.
+The Cabildo, The Presbytere (on the opposite side of the Cathedral), and one of the apartment townhouses of the Lower Pontalba Apartments are now state museums.
+The lower floors of the apartment buildings are shops and restaurants, while the second, third and fourth floors are residential apartments.

 Jackson Square is also the location of an open-air artist colony, where artists display their work on the outside of the iron fence.
 Visitors even have the opportunity to see the artists at work and perhaps have their portrait drawn by one of the many talents utilizing Jackson Square as their studio.